Cristian Guanca

-Cristian Guanca (born 26 March 1993) is an Argentinian professional footballer who plays as a left midfielder and a forward for Al-Shabab.
+Cristian David Guanca (born 26 March 1993) is an Argentinian professional footballer who plays as a left midfielder and a forward for Al-Ula.

 Career

 On 17 June 2018, Guanca joined Saudi Arabian club Al-Ettifaq on a one-year loan from Colón.

 On 3 July 2019, Guanca joined Al-Shabab on a three-year contract.
 On 9 July 2021, Guanca signed one-year contract extension before joining Emirati side Al Ain on loan.
 On 24 August 2022, Guanca renewed his contract with Al-Shabab, signing a three-year extension.
+On 15 July 2023, Guanca joined Al Wahda on loan.
+On 30 January 2024, Guanca joined Al-Taawoun on a six-month loan.

+On 19 July 2025, Guanca joined Saudi First Division League side Al-Ula.